Ryo-not-rio/pytorch_rfcs/RFC-0044-sve-vectorized-class.md

 ## **Drawbacks**
 ### Implementation cost
-This is a large change which requires an overhaul of all of the current SVE Vectorized as well as any code that expects the size() function to be constexpr.
-The first cost can be mitigated by updating the Vectorized classes one by one, but the size() change will need to be done all at once.
+This is a large change which requires an overhaul of all of the current SVE `Vectorized` as well as any code that expects the size() function to be constexpr.
+The first cost can be mitigated by updating the `Vectorized` classes one by one, but the size() change will need to be done all at once.

 ### Sideffects from non-constexpr size()
 There are a number of functions that use the size() function to initialize an array.
 These will have to be changed to an alternative such as a vector.
 Since a vector is implemented as an array under the hood, we hope this will not cause any regressions but a thorough benchmarking of these functions need to be done to ensure that this is the case.

+### Memory footprint increase
+By storing an array with the size "max SVE vector length (2048 bits being the maximum possible and 512 bits being the longest hardware available)", the memory footprint is increased by `2048 bits x number of existing Vectorized classes`.
+Since `Vectorized` classes are created and destoryed in loops with only a few instances existing simultaneously, we expect this effect to be minimal, but we should benchmark this using actual models.
+We could also limit this effect by using the maximum vector size currently available on hardware with scope to change this if necessary.

 ## **Alternatives**
-To keep the size() function constexpr, we considered setting the size of the Vectorized class to be the maximum possible SVE vector length (currently 512 bits) and loading multiple vectors as necessary.
+To keep the size() function constexpr, we considered setting the size of the `Vectorized` class to be the maximum possible SVE vector length and loading multiple vectors as necessary.
 However, this poses the following problems:

 1. Increases the tail loop size unecessarily for machines with smaller vector lengths.
 2. Compiler can no longer optimize out duplicate loads and stores as multiple vectors need to be handled consecutively.